marcoghezzi1/fear_in_the_eyes/README.md

 # Using ML on Gaze Data in a Fear Generalization setup

-The system performs 1) social anxiety recognition; 2) identification of the subjects; 3) eletroctactile stimulus recognition and 4) shock expectancy rating prediction; based on eye movements modeled as an Ornstein-Uhlenbeck process.
+The system performs social anxiety recognition based on eye movements modeled as an Ornstein-Uhlenbeck process.

 ## Installation